brentvollebregt/nitratine.net/posts/google-publisher-toolbar-please-copy-this-code/post.md

 ![Pasted JavaScript in Chome DevTools](/posts/google-publisher-toolbar-please-copy-this-code/pasted-js.png)

 After pasting the code, press enter.
 An error may be displayed with `Uncaught TypeError: Cannot read property 'sendMessage' of undefined`; ignore this and close the tab.
 Now when clicking on the Google Publisher Toolbar, you should see that the extension read the token and you can use Google Publisher Toolbar; repeat for the other service (AdSense/Analytics) if required.

-## A Possibly Easier Solution
-While testing this method, it appeared to me that this script was being executed too fast on page load.
-In some cases, I found that simply refreshing the page that asks you to copy the code out will trigger the script to run again and thus take the token.

-I cannot guarantee this method will have a better accuracy than the last method but it's still worth a shot.